import Lean

 ⚠️ WARNING: All of the user widget APIs are unstable and subject to breaking changes.

-A widget source is a valid JavaScript ESModule which exports a React component.
-To access React, the module must use import * as React from 'react'.
-Our first example of a widget source is of course the value of helloWidget.javascript.
+A widget module is a valid JavaScript ESModule that can execute in the Lean infoview.
+Most widget modules export a React component as the piece of user interface to be rendered.
+To access React, the module can use import * as React from 'react'.
+Our first example of a widget module is helloWidget above.
+Widget modules must be registered with the @[widget_module] attribute.

 structure